gurrenm3/BTD-Mod-Helper/Documentation/BTD_Mod_Helper.Extensions.GameObjectExt.md

 ## GameObjectExt.Show(this GameObject) Method

-(Cross-Game compatible) Makes the Game Object visible by setting the scale to the default value of 1
+Makes the Game Object visible by setting the scale to the default value of 1

 ```csharp
 public static void Show(this UnityEngine.GameObject gameObject);